bomonike/bomonike.github.io/anthropic-claude.md

    <a target="_blank" href="https://bun.com/">BUN toolkit</a> (acquired by Anthropic in '25).

    <a target="_blank" href="https://www.youtube.com/watch?v=mBHRPeg8zPU">VIDEO</a>: Although Temporal is used on Claude,
-   the <a target='_blank" href="https://ccunpacked.dev">leak</a> revealed that Claude is vulnerable to the in remote access trojan from Axios 1.14.1 npm.
+   the <a target="_blank" href="https://ccunpacked.dev">leak</a> revealed that Claude is vulnerable to the in remote access trojan from Axios 1.14.1 npm.
    <a target="_blank" href="https://stepsecurity.io/">Get rid of the vulnerability</a>

    The team works at around 5 releases per engineer each day.
 AI agents are used for code reviews and tests, test-driven development’s (TDD) renaissance, automating incident response, and cautious use of feature flags.